 Life sciences is the umbrella term for real estate designed and built to facilitate the advancement of medicine and healthcare.
 This market spans industries like biotechnology, pharmaceuticals, medical device companies, genomics and many more.

 While most life sciences clients are engaged in medical research and development, individual needs, equipment and regulations vary significantly.
-For this reason, lease arrangements are rarely straightforward or interchangeable– a space designed for one tenant might need to undergo months of modifications to suit another.
+For this reason, lease arrangements are rarely straightforward or interchangeable– a space built to suit one tenant might need to undergo months of modifications to suit another.
 Owners must also consider lab utilities, hazardous waste disposal, floor strength, landings, ceiling height, HVAC requirements, and mechanical systems, all critical considerations for tenants.
 Consequently, suitable space can be difficult to come by, and generally requires relatively high rents.
 The growth or funding stage of a company can also create barriers when it comes to space.

 As the general population continues to age, and concerns around health rise, the need for research–and the corresponding demand for life sciences space–will only continue to rise.